 Nick DiSebastian & Friends

 Guitarist, singer, and composer Nick DiSebastian brings a fiery five-piece string band to play a flavorfull stew of bluegrass, blues, rock n’ roll, and country music.
-As a former member of Town Mountain and Col. Bruce & The Madrid Express, Nick is now at the helm of the band stand in the company of Michael Smith on the mandolin and vocals, John Mailander on the violin, Greg Earnest on the banjo, and Keith Morris on the bass and vocals.
+As a former member of Town Mountain and Col. Bruce & The Madrid Express, Nick is now at the helm of the band stand in the company of Chris Henry on the mandolin, John Mailander on the violin, Greg Earnest on the banjo, and Keith Morris on the bass and vocals.
 These fellas have a deep love for traditional bluegrass coupled with a sense of adventure to make other musical styles work in a string band setting.
 Along with traditional numbers and songs familiar to fans of popular music, Nick will be rendering a few tunes from his album, Window View.
 The vocal harmonies and instrumental prowess of this band are sure to delight any music lovers!

 Jeff Sipe Trio featuring Mike Seal & Taylor Lee